qouteall/immptl/docs/wiki/README.md

 **Fixing compatibility issues requires tons of efforts.** Compatibility issues can be fixed by ad-hoc hacking which is both hard and fragile.
 This mod is compatible with Sodium and Iris via ad-hoc hacking which is fragile (It's possible that next version of Sodium/Iris will not be compatible with ImmPtl).
 The close-sourced mods such as OptiFine are much harder to do ad-hoc hacking with so I marked OptiFine as incompatible.

+If you encounter compatibility issue in a large modpack, binary search is a way of finding the incompatibe mod (see below).

+If you are a mod developer, [the possible cases of incompatibility may come from these ways](./API-for-Other-Mods.html#Possible-Sources-of-Mod-Incompatibility-with-Immersive-Portals).

 ### Will the portal impact performance?

 Loading more chunks and rendering more things will affects performance.
 I already put a lot of efforts into optimizing this mod's performance and make portal rendering compatible with Sodium (not all Sodium versions are compatible with ImmPtl, see the above).